 - 1. What is the optimal lambda for the NB classifier using all features?
 Show your experimental data for how you found this. - 2.
 What is the optimal lambda for the NB classifier using only positive features?
 Show your experimental data for how you found this. - 3.
 Which version of the NB classifier is better (all features vs. positive features).
-Include one or two sentences that describe how you came to this conclusion. - 4.
+Include one or two sentences that describe how you came to this conclusion.
+If you use a performance argument, make sure to use statistical tests to justify your answer. - 4.
 One of the uses of classifier confidence is to allow you to improve the accuracy of the classifier by only labeling those examples above a given confidence threshold.
 If your confidence measure is a good predictor, you can get an increase in accuracy with only a small number of examples not getting labeled.

-To explore this, create a graph the plots the accuracies on the y-axis versus the confidence thresholds on the x-axis based on the first split of the data using a 10-fold cv split.
+To explore this, create a graph that plots the accuracies on the y-axis versus the confidence thresholds on the x-axis based on the first split of the data using a 10-fold cv split.
 To do this you'll need to: